Kistler-Group/sdbus-cpp/docs/using-sdbus-c++.md

 ### Thread safety in sdbus-c++

-sdbus-c++ is thread-aware by design.
-But, in general, it's not thread-safe.
-At least not in all places.
-There are situations where sdbus-c++ provides and guarantees API-level thread safety by design.
-It is safe to do these operations from multiple threads at the same time:
+sdbus-c++ is completely thread-aware by design.
+Though sdbus-c++ is not thread-safe in general, there are situations where sdbus-c++ provides and guarantees API-level thread safety by design.
+It is safe to do these operations (operations within the bullet points, not across them) from multiple threads at the same time:

-  * Making and destroying `Object`s and `Proxy`s, even on a shared connection that is already running an event loop.
-Under *making* here is meant a complete atomic sequence of construction, registration of method/signal/property callbacks and export of the `Object`/`Proxy` so it is ready to issue/receive messages.
-This sequence must be done in one thread.
+  * Making or destroying distinct `Object`/`Proxy` instances simultaneously (even on a shared connection that is running an event loop already, see below).
+Under *making* here is meant a complete sequence of construction, registration of method/signal/property callbacks and export of the `Object`/`Proxy` so it is ready to issue/receive messages.
+This sequence must be completely done within the context of one thread.
   * Creating and sending asynchronous method replies on an `Object` instance.
   * Creating and emitting signals on an `Object` instance.
   * Creating and sending method calls (both synchronously and asynchronously) on an `Proxy` instance.
 (But it's generally better that our threads use their own exclusive instances of proxy, to minimize shared state and contention.)

+sdbus-c++ is designed such that all the above operations are thread-safe also on a connection that is running an event loop (usually in a separate thread) at that time.
+It's an internal thread safety.
+For example, a signal arrives and is processed by sdbus-c++ even loop at an appropriate `Proxy` instance, while the user is going to destroy that instance in their application thread.
+The user cannot explicitly control these situations (or they could, but that would be very limiting and cubersome on the API level).

+However, other combinations, that the user invokes explicitly from within more threads are NOT thread-safe in sdbus-c++ by design, and the user should make sure by their design that these cases never occur.
+For example, destroying an `Object` instance in one thread while emitting a signal on it in another thread is not thread-safe.
+In this specific case, the user should make sure in their application that all threads stop working with a specific instance before a thread proceeds with deleting an instance.

 Multiple layers of sdbus-c++ API
 -------------------------------